unixwinbsd/unixbsdshell.github.io/en/_posts/2025-05-17-nginx-fastcgi-mode-php-fpm-openbsd.md

 ## 3. Install NGINX
 In this section we will not explain the Nginx installation process, you can read our previous article about the Nginx installation process on OpenBSD.
 You can adjust the Nginx version with this article, or you can also use a version below or above it.

 We assume you have installed Nginx and Nginx has run normally on OpenBSD.
-To make it easier for you to configure the **/etc//nginx conf** file.
+To make it easier for you to configure the **"/etc//nginx conf"** file.
 Below is an example of the nginx.conf file script that we use.

 ```
 user  www;